Oregon State Beavers men's basketball

 The Oregon State Beavers men's basketball program, established in 1901, is the intercollegiate men's basketball program of Oregon State University in Corvallis, Oregon.
-Members of the West Coast Conference in NCAA Division I, the team plays home games on campus at Gill Coliseum, and the current head coach is Wayne Tinkle.
+The program will transition back to the Pac-12 Conference in the NCAA Division I in 2026–27.
+The team plays home games on campus at Gill Coliseum, and the current head coach is Justin Joyner.